Jose Altuve Player Props: Astros vs. Nationals

-On Wednesday, Jose Altuve (.238 batting average in his past 10 games, with two doubles, two home runs, six walks and six RBI) and the Houston Astros face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 8:10 PM ET.
+The Houston Astros and Jose Altuve, who went 1-for-3 last time in action, battle MacKenzie Gore and the Washington Nationals at Minute Maid Park, Thursday at 8:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Nationals.
+He had a one-hit showing in his previous game (1-for-3) against the Nationals.

 Jose Altuve Game Info & Props vs. the Nationals